filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ### Reservation session API and lifecycle

-The Filecoin state transition at a tipset with non-empty `plan_T` operates in two phases around message execution:
+When `plan_T` is non-empty, the Filecoin state transition at a tipset executes in two additional phases around explicit message execution:

 1. **Begin reservation session**: before executing any explicit message in `M(T)`, the node attempts to open exactly one reservation session for the tipset, parameterized by `plan_T`.
 2. **End reservation session**: after processing all explicit messages in `M(T)`, and before executing any implicit messages for `T`, the node closes the reservation session.

-The reservation session is maintained inside the execution engine as an ephemeral ledger:
+The reservation session is maintained inside the execution engine as an ephemeral, tipset-local ledger:

 - For each sender `s` (resolved to `ActorID`) the engine stores a non-negative reserved amount `reserved[s]`.
 - A boolean flag `session_open` indicates whether a session is active.

 #### Begin

-- If `plan_T` is empty, Begin MUST be a no-op: `session_open` remains false and the engine MUST NOT enter reservation mode for this tipset.
+If `plan_T` is empty, Begin MUST be a no-op: `session_open` remains false and the engine MUST NOT enter reservation mode for this tipset.

-- If `plan_T` is non-empty and `session_open` is already true, Begin MUST fail with a single-session violation.
+If `plan_T` is non-empty and `session_open` is already true, Begin MUST fail with a single-session violation.

-- For each entry `(address, amount)` in `plan_T`, the engine resolves the address to an `ActorID` using the current state tree.
+To begin a non-empty session, the engine resolves each sender address in `plan_T` to an `ActorID` using the current state tree.
 Resolution MUST succeed for all entries; failure to resolve any sender is a reservation failure.
-- For each resolved actor `a`, with on-chain balance `balance[a]` at the start of the tipset, the engine MUST check:

-  `0 ≤ amount ≤ balance[a].`
+For each resolved actor `a`, with on-chain balance `balance[a]` at the start of the tipset, the engine MUST check `0 ≤ amount ≤ balance[a]`.
 If this condition fails for any actor, Begin MUST fail with an insufficient-funds reservation failure.
-- When all entries pass these checks, the engine sets:

-  - `reserved[a] = amount` for each resolved sender `a` in `plan_T`;
-  - `session_open = true`.
+When all entries pass these checks, the engine sets `reserved[a] = amount` for each resolved sender `a` in `plan_T` and sets `session_open = true`.
 Actors not present in `plan_T` are treated as having `reserved[a] = 0`.

 #### In-session invariants